 Train derails in Fort Mill, overturning a dozen railroad cars near walking trails

-The site where the train cars landed is feet from hiking trails on the greenway, including a swinging bridge over Steele Creek.
+The location is just east of Maple Street and Old Nation Road, also called S.C.
+21 Business, officials said.
+The site where the train cars landed is feet from hiking trails on the Anne Springs Close Greenway, including a swinging bridge over Steele Creek.